Updated on 2024-05-29 GMT+08:00

 2. In the upper right corner, click Create Function.
 The Create from scratch tab is displayed by default.

 3. Set Function Type to Event Function and configure the required IAM agency.
-They agency grants the function required permissions, including rms:policyStates:update.
+The agency is used to grant the function required permissions.
+It must include the rms:policyStates:update permission.

 For details about example code, see Example Functions (Python).